hmasing/solo_aviation_playbook/kitabu/text/04_Avionics_Operations.md

 ---

-## Avionics Component Inspection and Testing
+## Component Inspection and Testing

 Conduct thorough inspection and testing of avionics components to verify functionality and airworthiness before installation or return to service.